severinleuenberger/R2D2-as-real-AI-companion/007_SYSTEM_INTEGRATION_REFERENCE.md

 ---

-## Appendix A: Complete Service and Node Inventory (Merged from former `005_SERVICES_AND_NODES.md`)
+## Appendix A: Complete Service and Node Inventory

-**This appendix is included to ensure no information is lost while deprecating/removing `005_SERVICES_AND_NODES.md`.**

-# R2D2 System - Complete Service and Node Inventory

-**Date:** December 17, 2025
-**Purpose:** Comprehensive inventory of all services, nodes, and components in the R2D2 system
-**Status:** Complete inventory for analysis and optimization

----

-## Executive Summary

-This document provides a complete inventory of all ROS 2 nodes, systemd services, web services, and system daemons in the R2D2 system.
-It serves as a reference for understanding system architecture, resource allocation, and optimization opportunities.
+This appendix provides the authoritative reference for all ROS 2 nodes, systemd services, web services, and system daemons.
+For quick operational commands, see **Layer 3B** above.

 **Total Components:**
 - **9 ROS 2 Nodes** (8 production + 1 demo)